Generosity: A Dangerous Act

 In the Qur’an, Surah Al-Baqarah 2:261 describes generosity as a seed that multiplies sevenfold, a hundred grains per spike.

-And yet, in daily life, generosity is often met with suspicion.
+Across cultures and religions, generosity is not treated as optional it's, once again, foundational.
+Yet, in daily life, generosity is often met with suspicion.

 Reciprocity in Practice